 Lee Gardens is not one place, but encompasses seven buildings: Hysan Place, Lee Theatre Plaza, One Hysan Avenue, and Lee Garden One to Six.
 The most popular shopping mall is Hysan Place with 17 levels of retail shopping.
 Notably, Taiwanese bookstore chain Eslite takes up an entire three floors, I.T. takes up one floor, and there’s a two-level Apple store.
 Many of the malls in Hong Kong are vertical shopping centres to make up for the lack of horizontal space, but Hysan Place is one of the places where this is felt most obviously, with a set of express escalators carrying you up to the 17th floor food court in around five minutes.

-Lee Theatre Plaza is targeted at budget shoppers, with brands like Uniqlo, Muji, and Cotton On.
+Lee Theatre Plaza is targeted at budget shoppers, with brands like UNIQLO, MUJI, and Cotton On.
 Lee Garden towers One to Six are a mix of premium office towers and designer brand shopping.

-Location: 33 Hysan Ave, Causeway Bay
+Location: 33 Hysan Avenue, Causeway Bay

 How to get there: Take the MTR to Causeway Bay station and go out from Exit F2.